-Root for Children is a foundational catechetical experience designed for elementary and junior high school aged children.
-Led by their parents, children will get to know the Trinity and the essential teachings of our faith contained in the Creed.
-They will deepen their understanding of what we believe through handson activities and meaningful conversations.
-Families will grow in faith and love of God, with Root.
+Root for Children is an at-home experience designed for children in their first year of sacramental preparation in grades 1-5.
+Through several Family Meetings led by their parents, children will get to know the Trinity and the essential teachings of our faith contained in the Creed.
+This experience is designed to be accompanied by Root for Parents.